 - Training - ensure drivers are fit and competent to operate airside

 - Supervision – ensure drivers are following the company standards and airport rules with regular inspections and audits of driving standards.

 Unlike the traditional workplace such as a warehouse yard, where the HSE guidance web pages are ideally placed to offer excellent advice to an employer, to assist in managing the hazards associated with Airside Driving, the UK’s Civil Aviation Authority (CAA) has issued specific guidelines - CAP 642 Airside Safety Management (Chapter 4 covers Airside Vehicle Operation and Driving) and CAP 790 Requirement for an Airside Driving Permit (ADP) Scheme.

 IOSH’s Aviation and Aerospace Group (AAG) has developed a DVD entitled Safe Airside Driving which can be used as either a stand-alone refresher or as part of a formal Airside Driving course.
-Click to watch the video Safe Airside Driving DVD has two sections, one for employers and the other for employees and covers:

 - Legal and regulatory requirements

 - Vehicle safety, airside driving permits and training